eyupsteve/Getdatacourseproj/README.md

 ##Variable Naming

-The final step is to rename the variables to allow for easier reafing.
+The final step is to rename the variables to allow for easier reading.
 This is done using the sub function.
 This simply takes an expression followed by what you want to replace it with, and the vector for it to be performed over.
 Here the shorter parts of the variable name are replaced by an expanded, easier to read name.